What happens when a young person is referred to Te Kahu Tōī Intensive Wraparound Service (IWS)?

 Initial plan development

 The whānau and young person always take the lead in deciding the team vision and goals.
 Their direction guides the development of creative and individualised services and supports; it builds a plan that will help them achieve the vision and goals.

 The wraparound plan will identify what needs to happen and who needs to take responsibility for each intervention or action.

-When the IWS process finished, the local services continue to provide support as agreed by the young person and their whānau’s team when the transition plan is developed.
+When the IWS process finished, the local services continue to provide support as was agreed by the young person and their whānau’s team when the transition plan was developed.

 Last reviewed: Has this been useful?
 Give us your feedback